alexellis/derek/GET.md

 ### Derek the SaaS (managed for you, by us)

+The cost is 25USD per month.
+You will need to become a [GitHub Sponsor](https://github.com/sponsors/alexellis) to gain access to the managed service.
+The price covers hosting, management and maintenance of the service.

-To use our managed Derek bot service follow the instructions below which take around 5-10 minutes.
+To use our managed Derek service follow the instructions below which take around 5-10 minutes.

-* Install this GitHub App on the individual repos (not the whole org):
+* Install this GitHub App on the individual repository (not the whole org):

 https://github.com/apps/derek

 You will be told what permissions are required.

-* Create `.DEREK.yml` in your elected repos
+* Create `.DEREK.yml` in your selected repositories.
+You can use a redirect file if you have several repositories.

 You can use this file as a template: https://github.com/openfaas/faas/blob/master/.DEREK.yml